Revealed: The UK’s Greenest Property Hotspots

 Public parks and urban greenspace are very popular in cities and large towns since they offer a nature haven in highly populated areas.
 This means that they can get busy and feel less peaceful than desired, something we all experienced over lockdown.

-The cities that offer the largest amount of greenspace per person are Swansea, Aberdeen, Edinburgh, Glasgow and Dundee, each offering over 100 square meters of greenspace for every city-goer.
+The cities that offer the largest amount of greenspace per person are Swansea, Aberdeen, Edinburgh, Plymouth and Dundee, each offering over 100 square meters of greenspace for every city-goer.

 Unsurprisingly, the super populated cities of London and Manchester have the lowest amount of greenspace per city resident, followed by Wolverhampton and Coventry.